AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 which is invoked by the main script.

-This script might be analysed to identify the source and header file dependencies of the different \alibmods.
+This script might be analysed to identify the source and header-file dependencies of the different \alibmods.

 Likewise, script

             ALIB_BASE_DIR/build/cmake/ALibModules.cmake

-might be analysed to get actual (and correct) information about module dependencies.
+might be analyzed to get actual (and correct) information about module dependencies.

 Furthermore, by setting CMake cache variable \b ALIB_CMAKE_VERBOSE to \c true, running \e CMake